 Rather, a reshuffle and change of leadership within Working Group 11 of the ICO’s sub-committee 29 (SC29) has taken pride of place – with Gary Sullivan of Microsoft taking the helm.
 We understand Chiariglione was offered a range of “honorary” roles but declined, clearly considering this offer an insult to his integrity given that these positions are virtually powerless.
 So, Chiariglione abruptly resigned from the ISO and declared the death of MPEG as his mic-drop moment.

 This reorganization involved certain sub-groups of MPEG being promoted to Working Group status, which included voting for a so-called “delayering” of SC29.
-The significance of this is that MPEG accounted for over 95% of SC29, and over 50% of ISO as a whole, so promoting MPEG to SC29 was seen as a totally logic step from an organizational viewpoint.
+The significance of this is that MPEG accounted for over 95% of SC29, and over 50% of ISO as a whole, so promoting MPEG to SC29 was seen as a totally logical step from an organizational viewpoint.
 Yet this organizational structure is exactly what has driven Chiariglione out.

 “The foot soldiers bear the brunt, the officers get the medals,” states Chiariglione’s latest blog post.